kyo1/go-cartesian-product/README.md

 # go-cartesian-product

-This package provides a method to generate cartesian products (like python's `itertools.product`) out of given string array.
+This package provides a method to generate cartesian products (like python's `itertools.product`) out of given slice.

 ## Installation